 - Erase the Windows Paging File at Shutdown using Registry Editor.

-- Erase the Windows Page File at Shutdown via Group Policy Editor.
+- Delete the Windows Page File at Shutdown via Group Policy Editor.

 To automatically erase the Windows Paging File at Shutdown in Windows 10/8/7 using Windows Registry Editor, perform the following steps:-

 Step 1.
 Start the Registry Editor by pressing

 Step 3.
 On the right side of Memory Management, double click the